AkinSegun/Handwritten-Digit-Recognition/README.md

 ### How do I get set up? ###

-Should run straight from Runprog.java
+Should run straight from Runprog.java located in /src

 ### Who do I talk to? ###